 The New Relic Ruby agent does not support experimental versions.
 Ruby versions supported by the Ruby agent include:

-Web servers supported by the New Relic Ruby agent include:
+Web servers supported by the Ruby agent include:

-The New Relic Ruby agent does not support experimental versions.
+The Ruby agent does not support experimental versions.
 Web frameworks supported by the Ruby agent include:

-The New Relic Ruby agent does not support experimental versions.
+The Ruby agent does not support experimental versions.
 Databases supported by the Ruby agent include:

 New Relic's Ruby agent version 3.17.0 or higher supports the following ORM databases:

 Minimum agent version

 To request instance-level information from datastores currently not listed for your New Relic agent, get support at support.newrelic.com.